 - 2019-2020 Buick Encore

 - 2019-2020 Chevrolet Blazer

 For specific GM recalls, you can search my.gm.com/recalls to see if your car has been issued a recall.
 Other vehicles may be included as time goes on, and further cases may be found.
 If you are unsure if your vehicle is included in the recall, check out the recall page at the NHTSA website – it includes vehicles involved in this recall as well as all other active recalls.

 With the potential for a catastrophic failure leading to a broken-down vehicle on the roadway at best – or an injury-causing crash at worst – how should you go about getting your recalled vehicle in for service?

 Number One Auto Transport is here to make that decision easy for you.
 GM car shipping is simple and easy and low risk, with a car transport service.
 Instead of risking the chance of your GM vehicle having a failure on the way to the dealer, have a truck from Number One Auto Transport come and pick it up and take it to the dealer.

 While it won’t be the cheapest method, it will be the safest.
 By not operating the vehicle, you remove the risk of power loss during operation, leading to a crash.
 With our carriers’ knowledge, they will ensure that your vehicle and other vehicles are protected from potential leakage, and potential ignition sources will be eliminated.
 It’s safe for you and your car.

-Reach out to Number One Auto Transport today for your recall car shipping needs and any other car, truck, or SUV transport needs you to have.
-We’ll set updates, times, expectations, and help you navigate getting your vehicle to the dealer and getting your recall resolved!
+Reach out to Number One Auto Transport today for your recall car shipping needs and any other car, truck, or SUV transport needs you have.
+We’ll set updates, times, expectations and help you navigate getting your vehicle to the dealer and getting your recall resolved!